Get the Complete 1954-61 Liberty Series

 Honoring the Guardians of Our Freedom

 Eighteenth century America was represented by Revolutionary War heroes and statesmen such as Washington, Jefferson, Franklin, Hamilton, Henry, Jay, and Revere.
 Leaders of the 19th century including Monroe, Lincoln, Lee, Harrison, and Susan B. Anthony made an appearance.
-Teddy Roosevelt, Woodrow Wilson, and General Pershing represented the 20th century.
+Teddy Roosevelt and Woodrow Wilson represented the 20th century.
 The Liberty Series also featured famous locations important to America’s democratic history, such as Bunker Hill, Independence Hall, and the Alamo.

 US #1053 (Alexander Hamilton) is the key stamp in the series.
 Due to its high face value it was used primarily on registered mail, typically to mail money between small post offices and Federal Reserve Banks.
 It is relatively scarce in mint condition.

 Printing Experiment Pays Off

 These stamps were also part of a Bureau of Engraving and Printing experiment that began in 1954.
 In previous “wet” printings, the paper had a moisture content of 15 to 35 percent.
 In the experimental “dry” printings, the paper had a moisture content of 5 to 10 percent.
 This process required stiffer, thicker paper, special inks, and greater pressure to force the paper through the plates.